Genivia/ugrep/README.md

             --filter='pdf:pdftotext % -' searches PDF files.
 The `%' expands
             into a `-' when searching standard input.
 Option --label=.ext may be used to specify extension `ext' when searching standard input.
+    --filter-magic-label=LABEL:MAGIC
+            Associate LABEL with files whose signature "magic bytes" match the MAGIC regex pattern.
+Only files that have no filename extension are labeled, unless +LABEL is specified.
+When LABEL matches an extension specified in --filter=COMMANDS, the corresponding command is invoked.
+This option may be repeated.

 The `--filter` option associates one or more filter utilities with specific filename extensions.
 A filter utility is selected based on the filename